Jamie Buttenshaw

 About Me

 Hi, I'm Jamie.
-I am a final year student at Abertay University, studying Computer Games Technology.
+I am a final year student at Abertay University, studying BSc(Hons) Computer Games Technology.
 I'm particularly interested in graphics programming and engine development.
 I am a:

 • Back-to-back BAFTA YGD competition finalist in 2017 and 2018.